top of page

 2. Quebec Isn’t Optional, It’s a Strategy

-Roughly one in four Canadians speaks French as their first language, and the majority of these individuals live in Quebec.
-Yet many affiliate programs either under-serve or entirely skip this audience.
+Roughly one in four Canadians speaks French as their first language, with the majority residing in Quebec.
+However, many affiliate programs either under-serve or entirely skip this audience.

 Brands that succeed in Quebec tend to:

-• Provide creative assets developed for Quebec, not just translated from English.
+• Provide creative assets developed specifically for Quebec, rather than just translating from English.

-• If a translation is needed, local translators are always best, or someone who understands the differences between Quebecois & Metropolitan French.
+• Utilize local translators who understand the differences between Quebecois and Metropolitan French.

 • Partner with French-first content creators and bloggers.